Using complex gestures in a SwiftUI ScrollView

 }

 That’s it!
-The button just has to wrap the provided label, trigger the provided releaseAction and apply the newly created style to take care of the remaining gestures.
+The button just wraps the provided label, triggers the provided releaseAction and then lets the newly created style take care of the remaining gestures.

-With this approach, you can press, relase, double tap, long press etc. and scrolling will still work.
-All this is made possible by the fact that button styles can detect presses without blocking the scroll view.
+With this approach, you can press, relase, double tap, long press, etc. without messing up the scrolling.
+All made possible by the fact that the button style can detect presses without blocking the scroll view.

 Going further

-While the above solution works well, it’s not enough if you need to detect drag gestures.
-I have therefore improved it to also handle drag gestures. which was much more complicated than I first expected.
+While the above works well, it’s can’t detect drag gestures yet.
+I have therefore improved it to handle drag gestures as well, which was a bit more complicated than I first expected.

-For instance, we can’t apply the drag gesture to a Button, but must apply it to the button content view:
+First, we can’t apply the gesture to a Button, but must apply it to the button content view:

 Button(action: releaseAction) {